guyco3/fullstack-assessment/README.md

 **Approach Choice**: I chose Next.js dynamic routing over query parameters because:
 - The folder structure already had `[sku]` indicating this was the intended approach
-- RESTful URL design is more SEO-friendly and user-friendly
 - Eliminates security risk of exposing entire product data in URLs
-- Scales better as product data grows in size

 ## 2. Subcategory API Query